cloud8421/dotfiles/README.md

 - Run `make update`
 - Run `git commit --amend` to amend the newly generated commit

-## Caveats

-- While the configuration installs `rustup` to manage rust installations, I haven't looked into how enabling the default toolchain automatically.
-So after the first time you run `home-manager switch`, you should also run `rustup default stable`.

 ## Credits

 Thanks to Ju Liu for his straightforward guide at <https://juliu.is/tidying-your-home-with-nix/>.